extragood-io/jumpwire-docs/docs/flows/stages.md

 - name: Transform JSON
   action: field_map
   config:
     # OPTIONAL, list of JSON fields to copy into the new object.
-If none, all fields will be copied
+If not specified, all fields will be copied
     take:
       - field1
       - field2
     # OPTIONAL, list of JSON fields to exclude from the new object.
-If none, no fields will be excluded
+If not specified, no fields will be excluded
     drop:
       - field3
       - field4